Hong Sang-soo

 Key Production Countries: South Korea, France

-Key Collaborators: Hahm Sung-Won (Editor), Jeong Yong-jin (Composer), Kim Min-hee (Leading Actress), Kim Kyoung-hee (Producer), Park Hong-yeol (Cinematographer), Kim Hyung Koo (Cinematographer), Kwon Hae-hyo (Leading Character Actor), Gi Ju-bong (Leading Character Actor), Yoo Joon-sang (Leading Character Actor), Seo Young-hwa (Leading Character Actress), Seon-mi Song (Leading Character Actress), Kim Eui-sung (Leading Character Actor)
+Key Collaborators: Hahm Sung-Won (Editor), Jeong Yong-jin (Composer), Kim Min-hee (Leading Actress), Park Hong-yeol (Cinematographer), Kim Kyoung-hee (Producer), Kim Hyung Koo (Cinematographer), Kwon Hae-hyo (Leading Character Actor), Gi Ju-bong (Leading Character Actor), Yoo Joon-sang (Leading Character Actor), Young-hwa Seo (Leading Character Actress), Seon-mi Song (Leading Character Actress), Kim Eui-sung (Leading Character Actor)

 "Mr. Hong’s stories return to certain touchstones.
 A writer, a filmmaker, a student or some combination of these become romantically entangled.
 Drunken confessions and professional pratfalls invariably take place.
 Narratives are often retold from different perspectives, or ambiguously, as if they might be fantasies." - Nicolas Rapold (The New York Times, 2017)